 Each customer's bill for the AMI is displayed on their Application Billing page, which shows the activity for DevPay products.
+Also, at any time, you can confirm the customer is still currently subscribed to your product.
 For more information, refer to the Amazon DevPay Developer Guide.